bark-community/claim-token-sample-app/README.md

 - **Token Sale Monitoring:** Stay up-to-date with real-time monitoring of BARK Token Sales, enabling users to seize opportunities and make timely investment decisions.
 - **Transparent Transactions:** Ensure transparency and reliability in transactions with Menton Secured Transactions, leveraging Solana's blockchain technology for immutable and tamper-proof records.
 - **Asset Management:** Access a wide range of functionalities within the dApp, offering various features such as token management, staking, governance (BarkDAO), and more to enhance user engagement and participation.
-- **Market Your Assets:** Seamlessly market your assets within the dApp to reach a wider audience and maximize your investment opportunities.
+- **Marketplace:** Seamlessly market your assets within the dApp to reach a wider audience and maximize your investment opportunities.

 ## Usage
 Users can: